 Reading of the many questions and issues in the Mulligan case that were recapped in the conviction coverage -- allegations of police misconduct in handling evidence and witnesses, the murders of four young people connected to the case, two hung juries -- and recalling Sean's good nature, I was motivated to get involved.
 But I was wary.
 Such dark matters lay far outside the comfort zone of my quiet world.
 Yet one essential truth moved me to action: Having learned of Sean's conviction and his protestations of innocence, I could never go back to not knowing.

 I could not turn away.

-I began researching newspaper accounts.
-This led to visiting Sean in prison.
-My role increasingly deepened, until I was working alongside his family and attorneys to re-analyze testimony and re-investigate witnesses and evidence.
 This website highlights what I've come to know about Sean and his case in my 17 years of research, including the reasonable doubt I discern and that would have moved me to vote not guilty, had I been a juror.

 Beyond the case, the section of this website titled "Sean's life" seeks to portray Sean as he was and is -- to supplant the "beast" image of him portrayed in the 1993 Boston press with that of a very human boy who came of age amidst significant chaos.
 He has grown into a decent, warm, and incredibly forbearing man.

 I'll likely never know exactly what went down outside the Roslindale Walgreens just before dawn on September 26, 1993.
 Sean is prohibited from discussing that time with anyone but his attorneys, a sound legal practice.
 But I've come to believe that he was convicted with insufficient, conflicting, and possibly false evidence.